Dehydration in Winter: Why It Happens and How to Prevent It

 Factors leading to winter dehydration

-During the winter season, cold air is typically dry, and indoor can further reduce humidity levels.
+During the winter season, you will notice that the cold air is typically dry, and indoor heating can further exacerbate the reduction in humidity levels.
 The dry air can lead to increased evaporation of moisture from the skin and respiratory passages, contributing to dehydration.

-when the climate is cold and the temperature is low, the body's sensation of thirst starts to diminish.
-Many of you may not feel as compelled to drink water, even when your body requires hydration.
-Despite dehydration, you might be shivering with cold with no thirst sensation.
+When the climate outside is extremely cold and the temperature is low, the body's sensation of thirst starts to diminish.
+Many of you may not feel as compelled to drink water; most people typically forget to drink water, even when their bodies require hydration.
+Despite dehydration, some of you might be shivering with cold with no thirst sensation.

 Breathing in cold air can lead to increased respiratory water loss.
 This is particularly relevant for individuals who spend extended periods outdoors during winter.